 People who report to the leader

-- People who are colleagues of the leader
+People who are colleagues of the leader

-- People who are more senior than the leader
+People who are more senior than the leader

 If appropriate – external parties who interact with the leader on a regular basis.

 The process of assessing leadership behavior typically follows these basic steps: Collecting ratings, consolidating the ratings, providing feedback to leaders and using the results to plan further actions as needed.

-The tool needed for this exercise needs to be developed, reviewed and agreed and then introduced before the process starts.
-Once the key behavioral elements are defined, a tool is needed to capture feedback from others about leadership behaviors.
+The mechanism needed for this exercise needs to be developed, reviewed and agreed and then introduced before the process starts.
+Once the key behavioral elements are defined, create a way to capture feedback from others about leadership behaviors.

 Behaviors used for ratings have to be very well defined so that they can be observed and does not require someone to guess at the intentions or motivations of the leader.
 A behavior must be observable or produce visible results.

-- Ask raters to add comments to help you interpret the scores.
+Ask raters to add comments to help you interpret the scores.
 This understanding enables the creation of realistic follow-up actions after the results are available.

-- Ratings should not be requested too often – raters get “survey-fatigue” and your results become less meaningful.
+Ratings should not be requested too often – raters get “survey-fatigue” and your results become less meaningful.

-- The objective is for the tool to support the leaders by providing helpful and actionable feedback.
+The objective is for the tool to support the leaders by providing helpful and actionable feedback.
 The tool also helps to understand how the change initiative is progressing towards desired milestones.